 In the video the woman goes for a walk in the gardens which are located between the Shadbolt Centre and the Burnaby Art Gallery.

-The above video about Deer Lake in Spring shows more about the walking pathways around the lake.
-This second one shows just a glimpse of what the lake and its trail are like and focusses more on the autumn colours in the gardens.
-In spring, the garden is famous for its rhododendrons.
+The above video about Deer Lake in Spring shows more of the walking pathways around the lake.
+This second one shows just a glimpse of what the lake and its trail are like and focuses more on the autumn colours in the gardens.
+In the spring, the garden is famous for its rhododendrons.

 For more details about Deer Lake Park see the City of Burnaby‘s website.